phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 ## IV.
 Discussion

-When analyzing this model, it tells us something about the attribute that make we survive.
+When analyzing this model, it tells us something about the attribute that makes we survive.

-First: **Gender & Age** - it actually is commonsense.
+First: **Gender & Age** - it is actually commonsense.
 In every incident, woman, the young and the old is always priority.
-They are the group which are more likely to receive a rescue boat than the male and adult.
+They are the group which are more likely to receive a lifeboat than the male and adult.
 It may also explain why the Age value in the model has the coefficent at only **0.08** as not only the young being priority but also the old.

-Second: **PClass** - it highly recommend that if you book the higher class in a cuisine, it is more likely that you will survived.
-Perhaps, it happens as the higher class in a voyager is equiped with more emergency equipment that those from lower class, they have more chance to access rescue transportation than the other.
+Second: **PClass** - it highly recommends that if you book the higher class in a cuisine, it is more likely that you will survived.
+Perhaps, it happens as the higher class in a voyager is equipped with more emergency equipment that the individuals from lower class have more chance to access rescue transportation than the other people in different classes.

 ---